 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-You should get the vaccine when it is available to you — unless you are allergic to an ingredient in the vaccine or have another health condition that prevents you from being vaccinated.
+All eligible childhood cancer survivors should get the COVID-19 vaccine — unless you are allergic to an ingredient in the vaccine or have another health condition that prevents you from being vaccinated.

 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19.

 There are 3 vaccines available.
 The CDC preferentially recommends receiving either the Pfizer-BioNTech or Moderna vaccine.
 But any available option is preferable not being vaccinated.

 It takes at least 2 weeks to develop full immune protection after getting your final dose of COVID-19 vaccine.
 You are considered fully vaccinated if it has been at least 2 weeks since your second dose of the Pfizer-BioNTech or Moderna vaccine or 2 weeks after 1 dose of the Johnson & Johnson vaccine.

 Because protection after vaccination may decrease over time, you may also need a COVID-19 booster shot.

 If you have a weak immune system, your doctor may recommend an additional dose of COVID-19 vaccine as part of your initial vaccination series.